shivampathak86/ExlTestRepo/README.md

 **Known Bug **
-As noticed while executing the test script in different browsers i.e. Chrome amnd FireFox  , the latitude and longitude values which comes in URL chanegs in ForeFox browser in comprarison what is mentioned in the assigment , hence i have data driven test cases for asserting values of latitude and longitude for different browser cases.
-So in cae when verifying test script if you find the chnage in test which runs in Firefox , please note its intentional otherwise tests always fails due to incorrect values of latitude and longitude .
+As noticed while executing the test script in different browsers i.e. Chrome amnd FireFox  , the latitude and longitude values which comes in URL is didferent in firefox browser than what is mentioned in the assignment , hence i have data driven test case for asserting values of latitude and longitude for different browsers.
+So in case when verifying test script if you find the chnage in test which runs in firefox , please note its intentional otherwise tests always fails due to incorrect values of latitude and longitude.
+So point we needs to discusse whether the failing test should be kept as a part of test exeuction , so to report bug in google map in firefox browser, or we can next the coordinate values what is coming in actual so that we can have green test reports.
+Also there is another way to run test in firefox is to use  soft assertion , which will not abort the code execution once asssert even after there is  failure in code execution.

 **Important points**
-1. Test runs in chrome and firefox right now but the solution is extendable so any browser can be added in future
+1. Test runs in chrome and firefox right now but the solution is extendable so any browser can be added in future.
 2. The routes.txt file is different for different browser and output path of these route files is given as relative to project foler , so it will be always under <YourMappedFolder>\ExlTestRepo\googlemap\src so after test execution you can find file in this pass with name route_Chrome.txt and route_FF.txt

 ************************************************************************
 **Running Test**
-1. This project is maven , so you can easily run test under this rpoject by using command line arguments .
+1. This project is a maven project , so you can easily run all test under this project by using mvn command line arguments .This execution is similar to excuting tests in any CI tool like jenkins/teamcity
-2. before running tests , please do below steps , if jdk 15 and maven 3.8.1 already present in system , then just go to **Executing tests** run test command
+2. Before running tests , please peform below steps , if jdk 15 and maven 3.8.1 already installed in your system , then just go to **Executing tests** step
 **java install**
 Instal JDK 15 in your system
 once installing JDK 15